chrfrantz/NetLogo-Extension-DBSCAN/res/README.txt

 For NetLogo 6.1 onwards, consider using the auto-installation feature (triggered by adding extension header 'extensions [ dbscan ]' to the model code and saving it) or the Extension Manager.
-For older versions, create a folder 'dbscan' in NetLogo's app/extensions folder and copy the contents of this archive into that folder.
+For older versions, create a folder 'dbscan' in NetLogo's app/extensions folder and copy the jar files contained in this archive into that folder.
+You can use the provided demo model to learn more about the extension.

-For more information and detailed installation and usage instructions, refer to https://github.com/chrfrantz/NetLogo-Extension-DBSCAN#readme
+For latest updates, detailed installation and usage instructions, refer to https://github.com/chrfrantz/NetLogo-Extension-DBSCAN#readme

 Author: Christopher Frantz